Najibabad

 Najibabad is a town in the Bijnor district of the Indian state of Uttar Pradesh, located near the city of Bijnor.
 It is a major industrial centre and has national transport links via rail and roadways such as NH 119 and NH 74.

 History

-Nawab Najib-ud-Daula, also known as Najib Khan, was a noted Rohilla Muslim warrior and serviceman of both the Mughal Empire and the Durrani empire in 18th century Rohilkhand.
-In the 1740s, he founded the town of Najibabad in Bijnor district, India, and received the title, "Nawab Najib-ud-Daulla".
-From 1757 to 1770 he was governor of Saharanpur, ruling over Dehradun.Many architectural relics of the period of Rohilla he oversaw remain in Najibabad, which he founded at the height of his career as a Mughal minister.
-He succeeded Safdarjung as Grand Wazir of the Mughal Empire and was a devoted serviceman of the Mughal Emperor Alamgir II.
+Nawab Najib-ud-Daula, also known as Najib Khan Yousafzai, was a noted Rohilla Muslim warrior and serviceman of both the Mughal Empire and the Durrani Empire in 18th century Rohilkhand.
+In 1751, he founded the town of Najibabad in Bijnor district, India, after he received the title, "Najib-ud-Daula" from Mughal Emperor Alalmgir III.
+From 1757 to 1770 he was also the governor of Saharanpur, ruling over Dehradun.
+Many architectural relics of the period of Rohilla he oversaw remain in Najibabad, which he founded at the height of his career as a Mughal minister.
+He had succeeded Safdarjung as Grand Wazir of the Mughal Empire and was a devoted serviceman of the Mughal Emperor Alamgir II.